jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

 ace_mh_abcd
 ```

-## ABCD - Step 2.
+### Step 2.
 Obtain correlation between observed polygenic scores for mental health problems and the ACE (a path)

 ``` r
 # To get the correlation between observed polygenic scores for mental health problems and ACEs, take 2 steps: